NASA-Planetary-Science/CCAM_PROSPECT/README.md

 # pdart-calibration

 Jeff Johnson's PDART.
-Software to calibrate spectra to radiance and relative reflectance
+Software to calibrate spectra to radiance and relative reflectance.